ArtskydJ/just-login-client/README.md

 - `newApi` is whatever was given from `continueExistingSession` or `createNewSession` in the api argument.
 For the coming example, the just-login-server-api is used, and is documented [here](https://github.com/ArtskydJ/just-login-server-api#api-methods).
 - `sessionId` is the new or previous (if applicable) session id.

+Also, createSession is an event emitter, and emits these events:

+- `new session` This event is emitted if the browser did not have a previous session.
+- `continue session` This event is emitted if the browser did have a previous session, and it was successfully continued.
+- `authenticated` This event is emitted when the user gets authenticated.
+It only gets emitted on a new session.

 #Example

 Require everything: